ramyakvannappa/EDA/Salary Prediction By Major/README.md

 Do business, STEM (Science, Technology, Engineering, Mathematics) or HASS (Humanities, Arts, Social Science) degrees earn more on average?

+The analyis for all above questions is doen in this project.

 Datset: https://www.payscale.com/college-salary-report/majors-that-pay-you-back/bachelors